Configuration¶

 clixon_cli -o CLICON_YANG_DIR=/usr/local/share/ietf

-CLICON_FEATURE is a list of values, describing how Clixon supports feature.
+CLICON_FEATURE is a list of values, describing how Clixon supports features.

 A value is specified as one of the following: